 Supplies of goods and services in Malta are typically subject to VAT at the standard rate of 18%.
-However, certain supplies may be subject to a reduced VAT rate, such as 7% on eligible accommodation and on entrance to sporting facilities, and 5% on other supplies like the supply of electricity, the importation of works of art, collector’s items and antiques, confectionery items, certain medical accessories, printed matter (including electronic publications with effect from 1 January 2019), and items for exclusive use by persons with a disability.
+However, certain supplies may be subject to a reduced VAT rate, such as 7% on eligible accommodation and on entrance to sporting facilities and 5% on other supplies, like the supply of electricity, the importation of works of art, collector’s items, and antiques, certain confectionery items, certain medical accessories, certain printed matter (including electronic publications), and certain items for exclusive use by persons with a disability.
 The reduced rate of 5% was extended to also include protective face masks and visors (but excluding diving equipment).

-For a number of years now, the place of supply of telecommunications, broadcasting, and electronic services to non-taxable persons is considered to be the place where that non-taxable person is established, has his/her permanent address, or where he/she usually resides.
-As of 1 January 2019, this will not be applicable if the supplier is only established in Malta, and the total value of the services supplied to a non-taxable person established in any other member state other than Malta, does not exceed 10,000 euros (EUR) in the same calendar year.
+For a number of years now, the place of supply of telecommunications, broadcasting, and electronic services to non-taxable persons is considered to be the place where that non-taxable person is established, has one's permanent address, or where one usually resides.
+As of 1 January 2019, this will not be applicable if the supplier is only established in Malta and the total value of the services supplied to a non-taxable person established in any other member state other than Malta does not exceed 10,000 euros (EUR) in the same calendar year.
 As of 1 January 2021, this threshold shall include supplies of distance sales made in other EU member state (see eCommerce changes below).

-In line with an EU-wide initiative, a number of ‘quick fixes’ were incorporated into Maltese VAT legislation with the intention of improving the day-to-day functioning of the VAT system for EU cross-border B2B trade – particularly where goods are concerned.
-These ‘quick fixes’ :
+In line with an EU-wide initiative, a number of ‘quick fixes’ are incorporated into Maltese VAT legislation with the intention of improving the day-to-day functioning of the VAT system for EU cross-border business-to-business (B2B) trade, particularly where goods are concerned.
+These ‘quick fixes’:

 - as a result of the above, put in place additional requirements with respect to records that a taxable person must retain.